MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 <div class="waveform" id="B65_1"></div>

 Using ML techniques, we are able to emulate an effect without having any prior knowledge of the effect we emulate.
+This is called black-box modeling.
 By feeding raw dry audio to a neural network, we can train it to predict the wet audio.
 More specific; we feed it a segment of dry audio and the model predict the value of the target sample of wet audio.

 <figure style="float: none">
    <img src="/assets/image/2022_05_19_arvidf_feature_input.png" alt="Input" title="" width="auto" />